 - Schedule A/V equipment if required; schedule guest speakers, etc.

 - If possible, visit your assigned classroom prior to the first meeting.
 Is it appropriate size-wise and for your educational purposes?
 Does the technology work?
 Will you need to bring chalk or dry-erase markers?
 (Your department office may be able to assist you with these basics.)

 - Print out your class list from Self Service, found under the "Faculty" tab of MyNewSchool.
 Self Service provides easy access to much information important to many aspects of teaching, including class rosters, grading policies and procedures, and faculty compensation policies.

 - Familiarize yourself with your division's policies regarding overtallies and any other relevant university or divisional policies.

-Thanks to Shannon Mattern, Assistant Professor of Media Studies, the School of Public Engagement, for her contributions.
+Thanks to Shannon Mattern, Assistant Professor of Media Studies, The New School for Public Engagement, for her contributions.
 Some of the information on course planning was drawn from these sources:

 - L. Dee Fink, Creating Significant Learning Experiences: An Integrated Approach to Designing College Courses (San Francisco: Jossey-Bass, 2003).